PHARMACEUTICAL AIDS

 | Adhesives and binders | Imparts cohesive qualities to powdered materials | Acacia, gelatin, dextrose, sorbitol, dibasic calcium phosphate dehydrate |

-| Glidants | Improves flow characteristics of powder mixture | Colloidal silicon dioxide (Carbosil), asbestos free starch, corn starch |
+| Glidants | Improves flow characteristics of powder mixture | Colloidal silicon dioxide, asbestos-free starch, corn starch |

 | Sorbents | Helps in moisture proofing | Silica gel, activated carbon, clay |

-| Coating Materials | Protects tablet ingredients from deterioration; helps swallowing | HPMC, synthetic polymers, shellac, corn protein Zein, gelatin, povidone |
+| Coating materials | Protects tablet ingredients from deterioration; helps swallowing | HPMC, synthetic polymers, shellac, corn protein zein, gelatin, povidone |

 | Solvents | Helps in dissolving API | Water, alcohol, acetic acid, acetone |

-| Co-Solvents | Increases solubility of solute in solvents | Ethanol, sorbitol, glycerine, propylene glycol |
+| Co-solvents | Increases solubility of solute in solvents | Ethanol, sorbitol, glycerine, propylene glycol |

 | Buffers | Helps to maintain pH of formulation | Phosphate buffers, acetate buffers, citric acid phosphate buffers |